mehmetcaloglu/TodoAppBackend/README.md

-you have download en setup mongodb first
+you have download and setup mongodb first

 and you have to create db that name todoapp